Try Hazelcast IMDG Enterprise ⋅ Hazelcast Jet ⋅ Hazelcast.com ⋅ Blog

 Hazelcast members expose various management beans which include statistics about distributed data structures and the states of Hazelcast node internals.
 The metrics are local to the nodes, i.e. they do not reflect cluster wide values.
 The JMX API allows you to access these metrics.

 You can gather various statistics from your distributed data structures via Statistics API.
 Since the data structures are distributed in the cluster, the Statistics API provides statistics for the local portion (1/Number of Nodes) of data on each node.
 You can gather the following statistics:

 Clustered JMX via Management Center allows you to monitor clustered statistics of distributed objects from a JMX interface.
 You can use jconsole or any other JMX client to monitor your Hazelcast Cluster.
 Use the Clustered JMX interface to integrate Hazelcast Management Center with New Relic and AppDynamics.

 For Hazelcast Enterprise, the Clustered REST API is exposed from Management Center to allow you to monitor clustered statistics of distributed objects.
 To enable Clustered REST on your Management Center, you need only pass a system property at startup.

-A Memcache client written in any language can talk directly to a Hazelcast cluster.
+A Memcached client written in any language can talk directly to a Hazelcast cluster.
 No additional configuration is required.
-(Hazelcast Memcache Client only supports ASCII protocol.
+(Hazelcast Memcached Client only supports ASCII protocol.
 Binary Protocol is not supported.)

 Hazelcast’s new client-server protocol now supports versioning and easy client implementation.
 This provides enterprises deployment and upgrade flexibility by allowing clients to be upgraded independently of servers.
 Caching services may be deployed and upgraded enterprise-wide, without forcing clients across business units to upgrade in lock step.